Learn to Hunt

-The Black Bullhead inhabits a wide range of aquatic habitats including; backwaters, oxbows, sloughs, bayous, swamps, marshes, ponds, natural lakes, reservoirs, pools of intermittent streams, and tributary confluences.
-It is found in virtually all stream size classes.
-The largest populations tend to occur in low-gradient segments of small to moderate sized streams.
-They are often found in quiet silt-bottomed backwater areas and pools of away from strong currents, inhabiting water having low diversity of fish fauna.
+The Black Bullhead lives in a wide range of aquatic habitats including; backwaters, oxbows, sloughs, bayous, swamps, marshes, ponds, natural lakes, reservoirs, pools of intermittent streams, and tributary confluences.
+It is found in almost all stream size classes.
+The largest populations are in low-gradient segments of small to moderate sized streams.
+They are often found in quiet silt-bottomed backwater areas and pools away from strong currents, inhabiting water having low diversity of fish fauna.
 They are tolerant of siltation, pollution, high temperatures as well as areas with low oxygen levels.

 The Black Bullhead spawns in May or early June, usually in weedy or muddy shallow areas.
 Saucer-shaped nests are constructed in the mud or sand in about 2 to 4 feet of water.
 These nests range from about 6 to 14 inches in diameter and up to l0 inches deep.
 The number of eggs deposited depends on the age and size of the female, but the average is about 2,000 to 6,000, or more.
 Incubation is completed in a week or less under normal conditions.
-The young fry stay in tight black, ball-like schools until they reach nearly 2 inches in length, at which time they leave their parents to shift for themselves.
-The Black Bullhead is usually the smallest-sized bullhead, but in larger lakes of northern Iowa some reach a weight of two pounds or more.
+The young fry stay in tight black, ball-like schools until they reach nearly 2 inches in length, at which time they leave their parents to care for themselves.
+The Black Bullhead is usually the smallest-sized bullhead, but in larger lakes of northern Iowa some reach two pounds or more.
 The record fish in Iowa came from a farm pond in Hamilton County and weighed 4 pounds, l2 ounces.
 In streams or lakes where food is scarce and the population density is quite high, they are much smaller and seldom exceed 7 to 9 inches.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.